MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-create-url-route-portal.md

 ### Step 3

 The **Add path-based rule** blade has two sections.
 The first section is where you defined the listener, the name of the rule and the default path settings.
-The default path settings are for routes that do not fall under the custom path based route.
+The default path settings are for routes that do not fall under the custom path-based route.
-The second section of the **Add path-based rule** blade is where you define the path based rules themselves.
+The second section of the **Add path-based rule** blade is where you define the path-based rules themselves.

 **Basic Settings**

 - **Name** - This is a friendly name to the rule that is accessible in the portal.
-- **Listener** - This is the listener that will be used for the rule.
+- **Listener** - This is the listener that is used for the rule.
 - **Default backend pool** - This setting is the setting that defines the back-end to be used for the default rule
 - **Default HTTP settings** - This setting is the setting that defines the HTTP settings to be used for the default rule.

-**Path based rules**
+**Path-based rules**

 - **Name** - This is a friendly name to path-based rule.
 - **Paths** - This setting defines the path the rule will look for when forwarding traffic